simonsobs/ocs/docs/agents/aggregator.rst

 Unregistered providers will automatically be added when they send data, and stale providers will be removed if no data is received in a specified time period.

-To do this, the aggregator monitors all feeds in the ``observatory`` namespace to find feeds that should be recorded.
+To do this, the aggregator monitors all feeds in the namespace defined by the `{address_root}` prefix to find feeds that should be recorded.
 If the aggregator receives data from a feed registered with ``record=True``, it will automatically add that feed as a Provider, and will start putting incoming data into frames every ``frame_length``